Paper Summary: Chain-of-Thought Prompting Elicits Reasoning in Large Language Models

 • In smaller models, the chains produced were "fluent but illogical", actually making results worse than with normal prompting.

-• Performance vs Special-purpose models: Vanilla LLMs with CoT in-context learning outperform larger LLMs that have been fine-tuned to excel in specific domains (e.g. GPT-3 fine-tuned on math).
+• Performance vs Special-purpose models: Vanilla LLMs with CoT in-context learning outperform LLMs that have been fine-tuned to excel in specific domains (e.g. GPT-3 fine-tuned on math).

 NOTES